 Do you live in a place where the hardness of water is very high?
 In case it is a yes, it can presumably have an adverse effect on your washing machine and clothes too.
 Hard water gets its hardness from the dissolved minerals or salts, and it, for the most part, contains a very high amount of calcium and magnesium.

-These mineral salts can cause a limescale buildup in the washing machine, and eventually, it affects the lifespan of your washing machine.
+These mineral salts can cause a limescale buildup in the washing machine.
+This eventually affects the health of your washing machine, causing it to malfunction frequently (for which Washing Machine Repair is often needed).
 Not just that, when your clothes come in contact with hard water with cleansing agents or detergents, it can cause a buildup on the clothes.
-It will end up making your clothes looking dull and stiff after every wash.
+It will end up making your clothes look dull and stiff after every wash.

 In case you are tired of the buildup in your washing machine, this article is for you.